Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 description: Exploring the power of Python Flask, we will use Python Flask to act as a Webhook Receive and we will test firing webhooks notification at it via curl, python code and Cisco DNAC.
 Source Code available on Github.
 categories: posts
 sitemap: true
-pkeywords: Python, Automation, Cisco, Devnet, Flask, DNAC
+pkeywords: Python, Automation, Cisco, Devnet, Flask, DNAC, webhook
 ---
 Exploring the power of Python Flask.
 We will use Flask to act as a Webhook Receive and we will test firing webhooks notification at it via curl, python code and Cisco DNAC.
 Webhooks (Reverse API) is a way to send notification from one application to another application.